markxbrooks/JDXI-Editor/README.md

 ## 🚀 Getting Started

-### MacOS
+### MacOS 🖥️
 There is a new build for MacOS Sequoia.
-See the [releases page:](https://github.com/markxbrooks/JDXI-Editor/releases/tag/v0.0.4)
+See the [releases page:](https://github.com/markxbrooks/JDXI-Editor/releases/tag/v0.0.8)

-### Windows
+### Windows 📦
-There are no packaged builds yet for Windows, but one is coming soon!
+There is a new build for Windows See the [releases page:](https://github.com/markxbrooks/JDXI-Editor/releases/tag/v0.0.8)

+### Python 🐍
-For now, you'll need to run the app from a Python environment:
+If you're a Python , you may wish to run the program from a Python environment:

 ```bash
 $ git clone https://github.com/markxbrooks/JDXI-Editor.git